hyperkarmic/goatbot/readme.md

 new instructions for sams

-hello we are nearly here - this not fun
+hello we are nearly here - this not fun this is my 1st ever VIM edit